duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/2_0_5_make_it_move.md

     laptop $ dts duckiebot keyboard_control ![hostname] --cli

-Warning: This does not currently work on Mac OSX
+Warning: This does not currently work on Mac OSX - need to fix